bitnami/charts/bitnami/apisix/README.md

 This chart provides support for Ingress resources.
 If you have an ingress controller installed on your cluster, such as [nginx-ingress-controller](https://github.com/bitnami/charts/tree/main/bitnami/nginx-ingress-controller) or [contour](https://github.com/bitnami/charts/tree/main/bitnami/contour) you can utilize the ingress controller to serve your application.

-To enable Ingress integration, set `client.ingress.enabled` to `true`.
-The `client.ingress.hostname` property can be used to set the host name.
-The `client.ingress.tls` parameter can be used to add the TLS configuration for this host.
+To enable Ingress integration, set `ingress.enabled` to `true`.
+The `ingress.hostname` property can be used to set the host name.
+The `ingress.tls` parameter can be used to add the TLS configuration for this host.
 It is also possible to have more than one host, with a separate TLS configuration for each host.
 [Learn more about configuring and using Ingress](https://docs.bitnami.com/kubernetes/apps/apisix/configuration/configure-ingress/).

 ### TLS secrets